garden-io/garden/docs/reference/module-types/helm.md

   # Specify one or more source files or directories to automatically sync with the running container.
   paths:
-    - # POSIX-style or Windows path of the directory to sync to the target.
-Defaults to the config's directory if no
+    - # POSIX-style or Windows-style local path of the directory to sync to the target.
+Can be either absolute or
+      # relative to the source directory where the Deploy action is defined.
+      # This should generally be a templated path to another action's source path (e.g.
+      # `${actions.build.my-container-image.sourcePath}`), or a relative path.
+If a path is hard-coded, you must make
+      # sure the path exists, and that it is reliably the correct path for every user.
-      # value is provided.
+      # Defaults to the Deploy action's config's directory if no value is provided.
       source: .

       # POSIX-style absolute path to sync to inside the container.
 The root path (i.e. "/") is not allowed.